Early Decision and Early Action Acceptance Rates at Top Schools

 Does Early Decision Improve Your Chances?

-While at first glance it may appear that students who apply early have a substantial advantage over those who apply regular decision, it’s important to keep other factors that affect these numbers in mind.
-For example, students who apply ED are more likely to fit the profile of students who attend the school since they have named it their first choice.
+At first glance, it may seem that students who apply early have a significant advantage over those who apply regular decision.
+However, it’s important to recognize that other factors influence these numbers.
+For instance, students who apply ED are often a closer fit for the school’s profile, since they have identified it as their top choice.

-Another important factor to colleges is being able to accurately predict their yield—the percent of accepted students who end up enrolling.
-Having accurate yield predictions is relevant to the school’s finances as well as its standing in national ranking.
+Another important factor for colleges is being able to accurately predict their yield—that is, the percent of accepted students who end up enrolling.
+Having accurate yield predictions is relevant to the school’s finances as well as its standing in national rankings.
 Early decision applicants have essentially committed to the school before even receiving an acceptance letter, which helps the school more accurately predict its yield.
-This is one of the reasons colleges often accept so many early decision applicants.
+This is one reason that colleges often accept so many early decision applicants.

-Taking into account the theories above, as well as others not stated here, the fact remains that students who apply early do have an advantage.
+No matter the reason, the fact remains that students who apply early do have an advantage.
 On average, students applying ED see a 1.6x (or 60%) increase in their chances of admission to very selective schools.
 This effect is lessened the less selective the school is.

 Early action doesn’t offer as significant a boost as early decision, but it still does provide some admissions advantage.
 Single-choice or restrictive early action generally has more benefits than regular early action.
-For example, Harvard’s restrictive early action acceptance rate for the class of 2027 was 7.56%, compared to the overall acceptance rate of 3.41%.
+For example, Yale’s restrictive early action acceptance rate for the class of 2029 was 10.82%, compared to the overall acceptance rate of 4.5%.

-As you can see in the tables below, the difference between early and regular admission rates vary by school.
-For example, at MIT, which has a nonrestrictive EA plan, the difference in admissions rates is much less than that of Yale, which has a restrictive EA plan—MIT’s differential is 0.9% whereas Yale’s is 5.6%.
+As you can see in the tables below, the difference between early and regular admission rates varies by school.
+For example, at MIT, which has a nonrestrictive EA plan, the difference in admissions rates is much less than that of Yale, which has a restrictive EA plan—MIT’s differential was 1.25% in 2023-24, whereas Yale’s was roughly 4.5%.

 Not all schools publish their early decision and early action acceptance rate data.
-Below are the national universities and liberal arts colleges (LACs) that the U.S. News & World Report ranked the top 30 best schools.
-The data includes acceptance rates for the 2022-23 admissions cycle.
+Below is a look at some of the nation’s top national universities and liberal arts colleges (LACs).
+The data includes acceptance rates for the 2024-25 admissions cycle.

 Universities